The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

 However, starting a business may not be for everyone, and teaching is not everyone’s cup of tea, but every human does have a story to tell.

 If you’re more interested in sharing personal opinions, interests, or expertise but don’t know how to blog, I will show you how to start a personal blog in this guide.

 You will learn everything you need to create and turn a successful personal blog into a business.

-So you can make a personal blog that will extend your voice to reach more people, build followings, give value, and improve yourself.
+So, you can make a personal blog that will extend your voice to reach more people, build followers, give value, and improve yourself.

 What is a Personal Blog?

 Personal blogs are primarily written in the first-person point of view, which makes them more intimate and personal and allows the author to express themselves freely.

 Most topics focus on the blogger’s personal experience, interests, and hobbies.